 If you read the post carefully, you’ll realize that I didn’t actually have to complete the degree, to get the job.

 I totally could have quit and never finished my degree after I got the job.
 There was no stipulation from my employer that I finish the degree and the courses are only loosely related to my day to day job (as many students realize).

 I would have saved myself countless study hours and money for the percentage of courses and books that were not reimbursed by my employers last year.

 I kept trucking along though and finished the degree.
-I finally graduated two weeks ago.

 I did enjoy it and think I learned some useful stuff, but I’m kidding myself if I think it was actually necessary for me to finish.

 There were two important lessons I learned from this scenario.

 I think as humans, we’re programmed to finish what we started because, “quitters never win.”

 I think sometimes though we continue to go down a path because we’re afraid of quitting.